Irish Exports: Eurozone top market but poor for local firms: Part 2

 Product churning has increased because of globalisation and most new products fail.
 According to GfK, the German market research firm, only "one in ten new products is still on the shelf 12 months after it has been launched" — and even the biggest names experience rejection.

-Researchers at the Economic and Social Research Institute (ESRI) in a report published last April noted that "the decomposition of export growth shows that the extensive margin — introducing new products and entering new markets — is extremely important.
-The finding that manufacturing export growth is driven predominantly by the extensive margin suggests that continuous churning of products and markets is a crucial underpinning of this process."
+Researchers at the Economic and Social Research Institute (ESRI) in a report published last April noted that "the decomposition of export growth shows that the extensive margin — introducing new products and entering new markets — is extremely important."

-Tracking the successes/ failures of entrants/ exits to export markets and startups is crucial.
+Tracking the successes/ failures of entrants/ exits to export markets, and startups are crucial.

 The FT’s Daniel Dombey explains the six most likely Brexit scenarios